Mismatched Rate-Distortion Theory: Ensembles, Bounds, and General Alphabets: Introduction

 \section{Introduction}

 Rate-distortion theory is one of the most fundamental topics in information theory, and since its introduction \cite{Sha59a}, an extensive and diverse range of rate-distortion settings have been considered.
 In this paper, we are interested in a setting studied by Lapidoth \cite{Lap97}, in which the encoding is {\em mismatched}, i.e., it is done with respect to an ``incorrect'' distortion measure $d_0$ that may be different from the true measure $d_1$.
-This problem is motivated by settings where the correct distortion measure is unknown or computationally infeasible for the encoder to work with; see \cite{Lap97,Sca20} for further discussion on potential applications.
+As discussed in \cite{Lap97,Sca20}, this problem can arise when the true distortion measure is not known when designing the encoder/decoder, or when the optimal encoder is ruled out due to implementation constraints (e.g., finite-precision arithmetic).
+More broadly, the problem is fundamental in nature, and may provide useful tools for other problems involving compression and/or imperfect encoding rules, e.g. estimation from compressed data \cite{Zha88,Kip21}.

-This problem serves as a natural counterpart to mismatched decoding in channel coding \cite{Sca20}.
+The mismatched rate-distortion problem serves as a natural counterpart to mismatched decoding in channel coding \cite{Sca20}.
 However, different aspects turn out to be much easier in one problem than the other.
-For instance, an important conjecture on the tightness of a multi-letter achievable rate \cite{Csi95,Som15} remains open in channel coding, but its analog was resolved in the rate-distortion setting \cite{Lap97}.
+For instance, an important conjecture on the tightness of a multi-letter achievable rate \cite{Csi95,Som15b} remains open in channel coding, but its analog was resolved in the rate-distortion setting \cite{Lap97}.
 On the other hand, general alphabets have been studied in detail in channel coding \cite{Gan00,Sca16a}, but appear to be more challenging in the rate-distortion problem.

 In this paper, we study the following lesser-understood aspects of the mismatched rate-distortion problem: (i) multi-user coding techniques in the case of discrete memoryless sources, and (ii) regular random coding techniques in the case of general alphabets.
-These aspects have been studied extensively in the channel coding counterpart \cite{Lap96,Sca16a,Som15}.
+These aspects have been studied extensively in the mismatched channel coding problem \cite{Lap96,Sca16a,Som15}, and their counterparts in mismatched rate-distortion theory were included in a list of open problems in \cite[Ch.~10]{Sca20}.
 Regarding multi-user coding techniques, a simple example consisting of parallel sources in \cite{Lap97} demonstrated that such techniques can be beneficial, but general results have remained unexplored.
 Regarding general alphabets, we are not aware of any existing results for the setup we consider, but this direction has been explored in related rate-distortion settings with only a single distortion function (e.g., see \cite{Dem02,Kon06}).